Last Updated on October 24, 2022

 As iron sharpens iron, so a friend sharpens a friend.Proverbs 27:17 NLT

-While there is the great danger of adapting the negative behavior from bad company, there is also the great privilege of adapting positive behavior from a good company of friends and colleagues.
+While there is a great danger of adopting negative behavior from bad company, there is also the great privilege of adopting positive behavior from good company of friends and colleagues.

 As in the proverb, iron sharpens iron as a friend sharpens a friend.